vuesence/vue-faq/docs/en/development/stores.md

 From the perspective of a non-frontend developer (basically any language other than JavaScript, plus partially JavaScript), the analog of a construct called `store` would be a database - SQL, NoSQL or caching Redis.
 There are analogs of state and getters (`View` in SQL database).
 But in 99.99% of cases, there will be no business logic in the database except for data consistency constraints (e.g., unique or foreign keys).

-From a non-frontend developer's perspective, frontend storas are just objects / stateful services built on a `singleton` pattern.
-Calling them _"global stors"_ is at least illogical.
+From a non-frontend developer's perspective, frontend stores are just objects / stateful services built on a `singleton` pattern.
+Calling them _"global stores"_ is at least illogical.

 It's likely that this happened historically.
-First there was one Vuex, it was one stor and global.
+First there was one Vuex, it was one store and global.
 Then it had modules.
 Then Pinia modules became independent and spread all over the application.
 As a result, the application has a bunch of small local (by area of use) storages, each of which considers itself global, even if it is used by 2-3 components out of 1000 on the project, and even if this storage has 1% of steate and 99% of business and related logic.

 In this respect, using composable functions for the same purpose (_an entity holding state and business logic that isn't bound to your Component tree_) - is much more logical.
 And they should be called useAuth or useAuthService instead of useAuthStore.